ghc-proposals/ghc-proposals/proposals/0425-decl-invis-binders.rst

 .. ticket-url::
 .. implemented::
 .. highlight:: haskell
-.. header:: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/425>`_.
+.. header:: This proposal was `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/425>`_ and `amended by #641 <https://github.com/ghc-proposals/ghc-proposals/pull/641>`_.
 .. contents::

 We propose to allow invisible type variable binders (i.e. ``@k``) in type